quanpan302/quanpan302.github.io/_posts/2019-01-01-EnvironmentalScience.md

 ### "FOUNDATIONS OF RESTORATION ECOLOGY" by Donald A. Falk, Margaret A. Palmer, and Joy B. Zedler

+The restorationist **alters**:

+- The local distribution of light and energy aboveground, and water and chemistry belowground.
+- Postrestoration conditions may favor plants with different photosynthetic pathways, as well as species that can tolerate novel microclimatic conditions of temperature and humidity.
+- Belowground, plant tolerance for changes in macro- and micronutrients, as well as exposure to increased concentrations of toxic metals and changes to soil pH, salinity, and water, can be critical to the outcome of restoration.
+- The altered hydrological environment can influence plant rooting depth, root/shoot allocation, and the reliance on mycorrhizal symbioses.
+- Restoration exposes plants to a wide range of physiological stressors, and outcomes will depend on the ability of species to tolerate altered environments.

 #### Ecological Theory and Restoration Ecology

 Ecological restoration is to move a damaged system to an ecological state that is within some acceptable limits relative to a less disturbed system.